chanzuckerberg/cryoet-data-portal-backend/apiv2/README.md

 ```
 # First, make any necessary changes to apiv2/schema/schema.yaml, then run this to generate new code & migrations and apply them:
+cd apiv2
 make update-schema
+# Then, from the root of the repo, run:
+cd ..
+pre-commit run --all-files
+# Then commit all changed files, *including* any new migrations!
 ```